surniaulula/wpsso/readme.txt

 = 3.52.1 =

 (2018/02/09) Added the new WPSSO Breadcrumbs Markup extension.
 Added an "Edit" link to the "Robots" option in the Publish metabox.
 Added a fallback to custom product attributes for WooCommerce (Pro version).
-Fixed the assignment of Schema Event offers validFrom and validThrough property values.
+Fixed the assignment of Schema Event offers validFrom and validThrough.

 = 3.52.0 =